jfmengels/blog/content/blog/global-and-configuration-errors/index.md

 - node-elm-review report of global errors
 - Add functions enabling this
-- Allowing users to test global errors
-- Fail tests where unexpected global errors are reported, with [compiler-like failure messages](/great-failure-messages)
+- Add ways to assert global errors in tests and fail tests where unexpected global errors are reported, with [compiler-like failure messages](/great-failure-messages)
 - TODO Mention global errors and configuration errors in the tooling-integration document
 - Documentation
 - Writing tests